alsrlw/ansible-playbook-libsimple/README.md

 # Library Simplified Ansible Provisioner (Circulation Server)
-This set of automation files using [Vagrant](http://https://www.vagrantup.com/) and [Ansible](http://docs.ansible.com/ansible/) will provision a [Library Simplified circulation server](https://github.com/NYPL-Simplified/circulation/) in a variety of development environments.
+This set of automation files using [Ansible](http://docs.ansible.com/ansible/) and [Vagrant](http://https://www.vagrantup.com/) will provision a [Library Simplified Circulation Manager](https://github.com/NYPL-Simplified/circulation/) in a variety of development environments.

 *Deployment Options:*
 * [Deploy Using Vagrant to Local VM for Dev Testing](#vagrant-local)